maheshwar04/maheshwar04/README.md

 ## 🚀 About Me
-I'm a frontend Developer,Java Developer and a Graphic Designer.
+I'm a frontend Developer,Java Developer.

 ## 🔗 My Links